-Slaven Bilic: West Ham sack manager with team in the relegation zone
+Slaven Bilic: West Ham sack manager with David Moyes likely to replace him

 -